zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 * O is the decoder output

 * G is the text generation, after replacing the latent vector by random normal noise
-    * hence no need for encoder, the text can be generated from random normal noise
+    * hence no need for encoder, the text can be generated from gaussian space